Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 From Taipei, the regular (TRA) train takes 3-4 hours, and seats can be reserved 2 weeks in advance.
 The TRA station is conveniently located in the Tainan city center, walking distance from the main sights.

 Upon arrival at the HSR station, simply hop onto the regular train at Shalun Station (it’s connected by a walkway to the HSR station – it takes less than 5 minutes to transfer).
 The local train from Shalun to Tainan TRA station takes 22 minutes; almost the same as a taxi, but a fraction of the price.
 You can swipe an EasyCard to board the local train, and there are regular departures.
+You can also go into the city by private transfer or by taxi.

 In Tainan, you can rent a scooter or Gogoro for exploring the sights; it’s also possible to visit most places on foot, but the sights are quite spread out, so the occasional bus and/or taxi ride will make your explorations more feasible.